kucing/sandbox/jsf-formcomponents/README.md

 ## 1. Goal

-Goal: _Create JSF components for quickly developing forms._
+Goal: _Create JSF components for quickly developing forms, in a given corporate style_

 A **form** typically:
 * consists of rows of label/control pairs.